Perhentian Turtle Project

 Location: Perhentian Islands, Malaysia

-The Assistant Manager will be mainly based at the nesting beach called Tiga Ruang, they will work alongside the Project Manager of Perhentian Turtle Project.
-As the Perhentian Turtle Project Assistant, you will assist the Project Leader by overseeing and coordinating the daily logistics of the project, ensuring that project activities run smoothly, especially at the nesting beach.
+The team project team leader is in a junior leadership position.
+The team leader will be based at the nesting beach called Tiga Ruang and the project house in the village, they will work alongside the Project Manager of Perhentian Turtle Project.
+As the Perhentian Turtle Project Team Leader, you will assist the Project Leader by overseeing and coordinating the daily logistics of the project, ensuring that project activities run smoothly, especially at the nesting beach.
 This entails liaising between the project manager, interns, the local community and potential volunteers as well as stakeholders.
 You will be able to contact the conservation teams who are equally passionate about conservation, helping them to raise awareness and promoting their amazing programmes.
-In addition, you will also be expected to temporarily fill in the positions of other team members – Project Manager, Assistant Data Coordinator or Volunteer Coordinator – when necessary.
+In addition, you will also be expected to temporarily fill in the positions of other team members – Project Manager, Research Coordinator or Volunteer Coordinator – when necessary.
 In order to do so, you will receive training on the nature and activities of the project as well as sea turtles and marine conservation.
 Consequently, you will develop your field, leadership and communication skills.

 Key duties and responsibilities

 - Report to the PTP Project Manager but also work closely with the PTP team in Perhentian Island.

 - Liaise with potential undergraduates and postgraduate researchers for them to conduct research for their dissertations with PTP.

 - To lead and train the team on night patrol on nesting beach

 - Work with the Department of Fisheries in data collection – eggs count, photo ID on nesting beaches, hatching success rate, etc.

 - Assist the local Department of Fisheries (DOF) rangers and co-manage the interns to:

 - Patrol a 400m nesting beach in every hour in 2 shifts between 08.00 PM and 7.15 AM for nesting turtles and poaching activity